oomm112/SafeTrip/README.md

 ---

 ## Comment
   > This project used atomic design pattern and firebase function.
   > I hope that many traveler will traveling safety and exciting this project.

+  > This is using public data from the Ministry of Foreign Affairs of Korea.
+(A part of)
+  > But, soon will be changing data for foreigner...

  ## 📷 Screenshots (이미지)